mze-runner/amn-error/README.md

 ## How use middleware

 Amn Error provides two middleware.
-`amnErrorHandler` - to handle bespoke amn error class `errorHandler` - to handle an error raised by native nodejs `Error`, but reply to a client with a http status code.
+`amnErrorHandler` - to handle bespoke amn error class.

+`errorHandler` - to handle an error raised by native nodejs `Error`, but reply to a client with a http status code.
 By default status code is `500`.

 > Do not use amnErrorHandler and errorHandler on the same app setup. `errorHandler` provided just for compatibility with native nodejs `Error` class.